Winterizing an In-Ground Pool for Freezing Conditions

 - During the winter season, check the chemical balance every two weeks, and inspect the pool water by pulling back the cover slightly.
 If staining or scaling is beginning to develop, bring a sample of your water into your nearest Leslie’s location.

-If you have any questions about how to properly prepare your pool for the winter months that were not answered above, please visit your local Leslie's store or call 1-800-LESLIES for more information.
+If you have any questions about how to properly prepare your pool for the winter months that were not answered above, please call or visit your local Leslie's store.